neoforged/Documentation/docs/items/consumables.md

 ### Potion Contents

-The contents of a [potion][potions] via `PotionContents` is another `ConsumableListener`, whose effects are applied on consumption.
-They ccontain an optional potion to apply, an option tint for the potion color, a list of custom [`MobEffectInstance`s][mobeffectinstance] to apply alongside the potion, and an optional translation key to use when getting the stack name.
+The contents of a [potion][potions] via `PotionContents` is another `ConsumableListener` whose effects are applied on consumption.
+They contain an optional potion to apply, an optional tint for the potion color, a list of custom [`MobEffectInstance`s][mobeffectinstance] to apply alongside the potion, and an optional translation key to use when getting the stack name.
 The modder needs to override `Item#getName` if not a subtype of `PotionItem`.

 [animation]: #itemuseanimation
 [consumeeffect]: #consumeeffect